Osun Assembly okays N179.2bn 2018 budget — Nigeria Today

 The Osun House of Assembly on Wednesday, passed 2018 appropriation bill of N179.2 billion submitted before the Legislative House on December 28th, 2017 by Governor Rauf Aregbesola.

-Explaining the delay in the passage of the budget, Najeem Salaam, the Speaker of the House, said the lawmakers were being careful to present a budget that would be acceptable to the state.
+Explaining reason for the delay in the passage of the budget, Najeem Salaam, the Speaker of the House, said the lawmakers were being careful to present a budget that would be acceptable to the State.

-The speaker also urged all revenue generating agencies to improve in their operations so as to enhance what the state is getting from the Federation Account.
+The speaker also urged all revenue generating agencies to improve in their operations to enhance what the state is getting from the Federation’s account.

-Speaking with newsmen after passage of the bill, Olatunbosun Oyintiloye, House Committee Chairman on Information and Strategy, observed that the budget was increased by N5.2 billion by the State Assembly.
+Speaking with newsmen after passage of the bill, Olatunbosun Oyintiloye, House Committee Chairman on Information and Strategy, noted that the budget was increased by N5.2 billion by the State Assembly.

 “It is a budget of hope with capital expenditure higher than the recurrent expenditure.
 With the sectoral allocation, I believe it is a budget for the common man, which is promising and achievable, if all hands will be on deck”, Oyintiloye said.